jpovey/terraform-provider-azurerm-development/readme.md

 Use this project to help develop, run and test terraform providers using windows with the help of docker.

-Terraform is built using GoLang.
-This can be installed for windows but issues arise when contributing to existing terraform providers, especially with path lengths being too long.

 General Requirements
 ------------
 -	[Docker](https://docs.docker.com/install/)